LEED Whitepaper

 Industrial Real Estate's Shift Toward Sustainable Development & LEED Certified Property

-Over the past 10 years, the demand for sustainable, environmentally friendly industrial real estate has moved from a niche request to a global standard.
 The U.S. Green Building Council’s (USGBC) Leadership in Energy & Environmental Design program, commonly known as LEED, is at the forefront of this shift, offering certifications for buildings, homes and communities that meet a variety of “green” requirements for design, construction, operation and maintenance.

 This paper unpacks the forces behind LEED’s rapid rise in the industrial real estate sector, its benefits to industrial real estate developers, investors and tenants, as well as the challenges to attaining these coveted certifications.
 For more background on the history of LEED, please refer to the Appendix.